-Reasons Why Kids Come Into Foster Care
+Reasons Why Kids enter the Foster Care System

 As per the most recent federal data, there are approximately 407,000 children in foster care in the United States.